sayan-webcraft/Skill-Climbers/README.md

 # Skill Climbers
 Skill Climbers is a developing e-learning platform designed to offer an engaging and user-friendly experience.
-It features a responsive interface, ensuring accessibility across various devices, including desktops, tablets, and mobile phones.
+It features a responsive interface, ensuring accessibility across various screens and devices.
 With an intuitive design, it enhances usability and provides a seamless experience for learners.
 This prototype lays the groundwork for future backend integration, expanding its functionality into a fully interactive platform.

 ## Features
 • 📱 Responsive Design: Optimized for desktops, tablets, and mobile devices.